V-HAB/V-HAB/README.md

 * In the SourceTree top menu select 'Tools' -> 'Options' and in the 'General' tab set the SSH Client to 'OpenSSH' and click 'ok'.
 * Click 'clone / new' and enter git@steps.lrt.mw.tum.de:bootstrapping.git in the field 'Source Path / URL'.
 * Once you try to edit the field 'Destination Path', a window will pop up asking you, if you want to launch the SSH Agent.
 Say yes.
-* Navigate to the folder you created earlier and select the file with the .ppk appendix.
+* Navigate to the folder you created earlier and select the file with the .ppk appendix (you probably have to enter the password you used when creating the key).
 * Then click 'Retry' in the next pop up window.
 * The field 'Repository Type' should now say 'This is a Git repository'.
 * Now select a destination path on your system where you want to store your files and press 'clone'.